 Skin microbiome

 Skin microbiome samples for bacterial DNA extraction, next generation or shotgun sequencing to identify bacteria or other micro-organisms (such as viruses and fungi) will be taken.
 This sampling method is non-invasive and will be collected through a skin swab.

+Nasal brushings and lung function tests

+Nasal brushings will be used in conjunction with lung function tests (expired FeNO and spirometry) to identify the effects of systemic treatment on asthma and any links to drug treatment response in eczema.

 Recallability: Where patients consent to be contacted for further research, such as molecularly stratified randomised control trials, the Study Co-ordinating Centre will be able to identify participants with specific genetic mutations or biomarkers.
 Lab researchers will not have access to patients’ medical information or any personal identifiable data.